IgniteUI/indigo-design-docfx/en/components/grid.md

 ## Cell Type

-The Grid Header Cell provides presets for the four generic types of data that the Grid needs to accommodate: **Number** for numeric values, Text,Date,Bool for strings, Row Selection that is used for the first column in order to allow selection of multiple rows, and Group By is used to expand and collapse the grouped data rows.
+The Grid Header Cell provides presets for the four generic types of data that the Grid needs to accommodate: **Number** for numeric values, the one combining Text,Date,Bool for the respective data types, Row Selection that is used for the first column when selection of multiple rows is desired, and Group By - used to expand and collapse grouped data rows.

 <img class="responsive-img" src="../images/grid_cell_header_number.png" srcset="../images/grid_cell_header_number@2x.png 2x" />
 <img class="responsive-img" src="../images/grid_cell_header_text.png" srcset="../images/grid_cell_header_text@2x.png 2x" />